 Trust the sleep experts; there’s no best time to wake up.
 In fact, your wake-up time all depends on your sleep.

 You need to look at your internal clock and sleep patterns.
 How many hours of sleep does your body need?
 What sleep habits do you have?
-Your job or lifestyle may force you to wake up earlier or later in the day.
+Are you going through all the essential stages of sleep — from non-rapid eye movement (NREM) to rapid eye movement (REM) sleep?
+Even your job or lifestyle may force you to wake up earlier or later in the day.

-If you currently wake up at 8 AM and want to start rising earlier, look at making small changes before trying to completely change your routine to wake up at 6 AM.
-You can make tweaks and adjustments to your sleep habits, such as discarding unhealthy practices and beginning healthy habits to get you enough sleep, high sleep quality, and a decent start to your day.
-If you’re struggling to get a good night’s sleep, we recommend trying out the Ecosa mattresses.
+If you currently wake up at 8 AM and want to start rising earlier, consider making small changes before trying to completely change your routine to wake up at 6 AM.
+You can make tweaks and adjustments to your bedtime routine, such as discarding unhealthy practices and beginning healthy habits to get you enough sleep, high quality sleep, and a decent start to your day.
+If you’re struggling to get a good night’s sleep because of a bad bed, we recommend trying out the Ecosa mattresses.

-In contrast, the average person needs 7 to 9 hours of sleep per day to function.
-Unfortunately, many people struggle to get this amount, with sleep disorders and bad sleep habits shortening sleep time to 6 hours or less.
+In contrast, the average person needs 7 to 9 hours of sleep to function daily.
+Unfortunately, many people struggle to get this amount, with sleep disorders and bad sleep health causing regular sleep deprivation.
 As a result, you tend to feel heavy, groggy, and in no state to start your day well in the morning.

 If you intend to wake up at a specific time in the morning, you have to make time to get the recommended amount of sleep intentionally.
 Listen to what your body needs and consider when you want to wake up.
+Use a sleep calculator if you need to.
 For example, if you intend to rise at 7 AM and your body needs 9 hours of sleep, go to bed at 10 PM.
 Then, create a schedule that fits your sleep needs and goals.